GMC Yukon Insurance Rates

 Rates are averaged for all GMC Yukon models and trim levels.
 Rates assume a 40-year-old male driver, full coverage with $500 deductibles, and a clean driving record.

-The items below are a quick rundown of the information touched on above.
+The following items are a condensed summary of the information touched on in this article.

-- Drivers who require more liability coverage will pay an extra $520 annually to increase from 30/60 bodily injury limits to 250/500 limits
+- Insureds who purchase additional liability coverage will pay around $520 each year to raise from a 30/60 limit to higher 250/500 limits

 Rate Tables and Charts